zibonbadi/zibonbadi.github.io/md/digifab_final.md

 		  - Mainboard
 		  - Power button
 		  - Audio/SD I/O PCB
-		  - Activity light PCB
+		  - ~~Activity light PCB~~ The activity light is integrated into the trackpad PCB and thus not usable in this case, hence it won't be used.
 - The optical drive is optional but "nice to have"
 - A custom backplate suited towards the laptop's I/O
 - A feet-based "floating" design to increase airflow at the bottom and reduce overheating
-- Strict separation between the case's electronics and the laptop's components
+- Strict separation between the case's measurement electronics and the laptop's components
 - An easy way to remove the laptop's PCB and service it without taking apart the entire case
 - Ambient lighting at the bottom of the case to indicate activity in an aesthetically thought-out way.
 - A heat sensor for measuring the CPU temperature